Tiago-Roxo/YinYang-Net/README.md

 ## Overall Architecture
 <img src=".imgs/main_image.png">

-Cohesive perspective of the YY-Net, divided into three parts: *1) Model Architecture*; *2) Backbone*; and *3) Classifier*.
+Cohesive perspective of the YinYang-Net (YY-Net), divided into three parts: *1) Model Architecture*; *2) Backbone*; and *3) Classifier*.
 The *Model Architecture* displays our processing flow, where the input data feeds two different backbones: 1) for the body; and 2) for facial information.
 The facial regions are obtained according our head detection approach, using pose information.
 The backbones derive from ResNet50, with classifier-related layers ignored, as shown in the *Backbone* portion.
 The combination of the face and body inputs is done through a classifier, which uses the proposed Face Attention Module to fuse both types of information effectively.

 ---